blindnet-io/openness-framework/OpenSource/checklists/01-set-up.md

 - [ ] The project includes a CONTRIBUTING.md file in its root directory
 - [ ] Project clearly identifies opportunities for contributions of different types (code, documentation, design, etc.)
-- [ ] Developer documentation include all installation steps, including prerequisites (with link to the specific part in the tool documentation whenever needed)

 ### Developer Documentation

 - [ ] Repository includes a complete developer documentation
-- [ ] Developer documentation include all installation steps, including prerequisites (with link to the specific part in the tool documentation whenever needed)
+- [ ] Developer documentation includes all installation steps, including prerequisites (with link to the specific part in the tool documentation whenever needed)
 - [ ] Anyone, on any operating system, can fulfill the prerequisites for development (dev and testing tools) within an hour

 ### Testing

-- [ ] Repository include testing tools
+- [ ] Repository includes testing tools
-- [ ] Repository include unit tests
+- [ ] Repository includes unit tests
-- [ ] Repository include a complete documentation of esting tools, methodes and conventions
+- [ ] Repository includes a complete documentation of esting tools, methodes and conventions
 - [ ] Anyone can install testing tools and run the tests by only refering to the documentation

 ### Release management